kparc/kcc/README.md

  █
 ```

-Too easy, but we'll make up for it.
+That was too easy, but we'll make up for it.

 ----------------

 ### no stinking loops

 This part might be easier to digest than the previous, especially if you are familiar with functional programming.
-The title, borrowed without permission from [the legendary k resource](http://nsl.com), says it all — you will not find a 𝒌 construct that resembles an explicit `for` loop, and although there is a `while` construct in 𝒌, it is almost never used in practice.
+Its title, borrowed without permission from [the legendary k resource](http://nsl.com), says it all — you will not find a 𝒌 construct that resembles an explicit `for` loop, and although there is a `while` construct in 𝒌, it is almost never used in practice.

 And this is not just to avoid untold damages from trivial errors people keep making in their loop definitions.
 The main reason explicit loops are banned from 𝒌 is because it offers something better.
 The idea that displaces them is a simple and strong abstraction called *adverbs*, but before we see them in action, it helps to understand why they are called that way: